LuxDL/Lux.jl/README.md

   * *All layers are deterministic* given the parameter and state -- if the layer is supposed to be stochastic (say `Dropout`), the state must contain a seed which is then updated after the function call.
 * **Easy Parameter Manipulation** -- Wondering why Flux doesn't have `WeightNorm`, `SpectralNorm`, etc. The implicit parameter handling makes it extremely hard to pass parameters around without mutations which AD systems don't like.
 With ExplicitFluxLayers implementing them is outright simple.

+## Recommended Libraries for Various ML Tasks

+ExplicitFluxLayers is pretty much a barebones library for writing Neural Network Architectures.
+As such it might be hard for users to find utilities that might be available out-of-the-box for other Deep Learning Frameworks.
+Here is a list of frameworks that we recommend and have tested to work with EFL:

+* Data Manipulation/Loading -- Augmentor.jl, DataLoaders.jl, Images.jl
+* Optimisation -- Optimisers.jl, ParameterSchedulers.jl
+* Automatic Differentiation -- Zygote.jl
+* Parameter Manipulation -- Functors.jl
+* Model Checkpointing -- Serialization.jl
+* Activation Functions / Common Neural Network Primitives -- NNlib.jl
+* Distributed Training -- FluxMPI.jl
+* Training Visualization -- Wandb.jl

+If you found any other packages useful, please open a PR and add them to this list.

 ## Usage Examples

 * Differential Equations + Deep Learning